-Putting together travel photography gear is a complex task that more and more amateur travelers are seeming to attempt these days.
+Choosing the best travel photography gear is a complex task that more and more amateur travelers try to figure out these days.
 And we are not just talking about getting ready for a photo tour.
-More and more backpackers and travelers are deciding to invest their savings in acquiring photography equipment for capturing unforgettable moments while on their globetrotting journeys.
+More and more backpackers and travelers invest their savings in photography equipment for capturing unforgettable moments while on their globetrotting journeys.

-The travel photography equipment that we would acquire depends on the type of photographs we want to take and the message we want to show along with it.
-Our choice would be different if we want to photograph cities and architecture versus landscapes and nature, or even portraits of local people and animals.
+The best travel photography equipment will depend on the type of photographs we want to take and the message we want to share.
+Our choice would be different if we want to photograph cities and architecture or if we usually capture landscapes and nature, or even portraits of local people and wildlife.

-In addition to cost and ease of handling, weight and volume are other very important factors when choosing photography equipment that we will use during our travels.
+In addition to the price and technical difficulties, weight and volume are other very important factors when choosing the photography equipment that we will use during our trips.

-We have created this navigation panel so that you can move easily through this guide to choose the best travel photography equipment:
+Across this navigation panel you can move quickly through this guide to choose the best travel photography equipment:

-- Camera: We compare different types of camera bodies to show you what technology to choose.
+- Camera: We compare different types of camera bodies to show you what technology best suits your needs.

 - Lenses: We explain the different parameters that you should know when buying a camera lens.

 - Tripod: All the factors that you must take into account to find the perfect travel tripod.

 - Accessories: Filters, backpack, remote shutter, headlamp, batteries, memories, L-plate, leveling base, grip and cleaning accessories.
 Everything you need to complete your travel photography equipment.